Josh Jung Player Props: Rangers vs. Mariners

 - TV Channel: BSSW

 Looking to place a prop bet on Josh Jung?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Josh Jung At The Plate

-- Jung has 61 hits, which is best among Texas hitters this season, while batting .295 with 24 extra-base hits.
+- Jung leads Texas in total hits (61) this season while batting .290 with 24 extra-base hits.

-- Among qualifying hitters in MLB action, he ranks 19th in batting average, 69th in on-base percentage, and 13th in slugging.
+- Among qualified hitters in baseball, he ranks 24th in batting average, 76th in on-base percentage, and 16th in slugging.

-- Jung is batting .421 with one homer during his last games and is riding a 14-game hitting streak.

-- Jung has picked up a hit in 40 of 52 games this year, with multiple hits 18 times.
+- Jung has reached base via a hit in 40 games this year (of 53 played), and had multiple hits in 18 of those games.

-- Jung has picked up an RBI in 34.6% of his games this year, with more than one RBI in 21.2% of his games.
-He has also plated three or more runs in six contests.
+- Jung has driven home a run in 18 games this year (34.0%), including more than one RBI in 20.8% of his games and producing three or more of his team's runs on six occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.